-Selected participants will learn about historic art, objects, and resources from the Clinton Foundation, Crystal Bridges Museum of American Art, the U.S. Department of State’s Diplomatic Reception Rooms, and the William J. Clinton Presidential Library.
-At a five-day summer workshop in Little Rock from June 15-19, 2020, participants will work with representatives from these organizations and DESE to develop innovative units and lesson plans.
-Inspired by historic objects, artwork and special site visits, educators will develop a student-led, teacher directed civic engagement project that addresses an issue in their community, state, nation, or world.
+Selected participants will learn about historic art, objects, and resources from the Clinton Foundation, Crystal Bridges Museum of American Art, Division of Arkansas Heritage, and the William J. Clinton Presidential Library.
+At a five-day summer workshop from June 13-17, 2022, participants will work with representatives from these organizations and DESE to develop innovative units and lesson plans.
+Inspired by historic objects, artwork, and special site visits, educators will develop a student-led, teacher directed civic engagement project that addresses an issue in their community, state, nation, or world.

 Throughout the following school year, participants will test and refine their unit and execute the civic engagement project.
 Participants will be mentored throughout the one-year program and receive a stipend as program goals are met.
-Finally, there will be a culminating celebration event in summer 2021.
+Finally, there will be a culminating celebration event in 2023.

 More ADOL Information